The Canada Fund for Local Initiatives – Côte d’Ivoire

 All projects must align with at least one of the following CFLI thematic priorities:

-- Peace and security, with a focus on peacebuilding, national reconciliation and social cohesion.
+- peace and security, with a focus on conflict prevention and building peace.

 A GBA will require applicants to: